Bringing Geophysics to Introductory Science Courses: Using IGUaNA and GETSI Modules in Your Classroom

 There will be no cost to participants for participating in the workshop.
 All expenses, including travel expenses, will be covered by the National Science Foundation's Seismological Facilities for the Advancement of Geoscience (SAGE) Award under Cooperative Support Agreement EAR-1851048.

 See the workshop overview and draft program for more information.

 About the location

 The workshop will take place at the University of Wyoming campus and in the Medicine Bow National Forest.
-Tutorials and discussions will be hosted in an accessible active-learning classroom spaces and training on software related to field measurements will be done in the Geology & Geophysics Department computer labs.
+Tutorials and discussions will be hosted in accessible active-learning classroom spaces and training on software related to field measurements will be done in the Geology & Geophysics Department computer labs.
 Field activities will take advantage of a long-term research site ~15 min drive from campus in the Laramie Mountain range.

 - Andrew Parsekian, University of Wyoming, lead author of Measuring Depth to Bedrock using Seismic Refraction

 - Sarah Kruse, University of South Florida, lead author of Pipes, Tree Roots, or Unmarked Graves?
 Using GPR for Forensic Geophysics